RaisaEithaya/customer_behaviour_analysis/README.md

 Adults and Seniors contribute slightly less

-This insight helps businesses target their most valuable customer segments.
+This helps identify high-value customer segments.

 5. Sales by Age Group

-The sales distribution by age group highlights which customers make the most purchases.
+Sales distribution shows that:

-Young Adults and Middle-Aged customers represent the largest share of transactions.
+Young Adults and Middle-Aged customers make the most purchases

-Dashboard Filters
+Seniors and Adults have lower purchase frequency

+This information can guide marketing and targeting strategies.

+**Dashboard Filters**

-The dashboard allows users to interactively explore the data using filters such as:
+The dashboard includes interactive filters that allow users to explore the data by:

 Subscription Status

 Gender

-Category
+Product Category

 Shipping Type

-Shipping type options include:
+Shipping options available:

 2-Day Shipping